rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/constraint_propagation.md

 `Values(R)`.
 So to "apply" such a constraint to `Values`, we just have to compute `Values(R) = Values(R) union {E}`.

-The liveness values are computed in the type-check and passes to the region inference upon creation in the `liveness_constraints` argument.
+The liveness values are computed in the type-check and passed to the region inference upon creation in the `liveness_constraints` argument.
 These are not represented as individual constraints like `R live at E` though; instead, we store a (sparse) bitset per region variable (of